 During summer 2007 I took an internship at Fraser Research, doing networking research.

 From January 2011 until March 2012 I was a research assistant in the Department of Computer Science at the University of Oxford.
-There I worked as a James Martin Fellow, within the research programme of the Oxford Martin School's Institute for the Future of Computing.
+There I worked within the research programme of the Oxford Martin School's Institute for the Future of Computing.
 My work mostly focused on constucting a continuum between state-space methods of program analysis (notably symbolic execution) with syntactic methods (such as type checking).
 I ended up moving on before I could see this to fruition, but in 2019 I was awarded some funding from VeTSS and it is now being taken up in the PhD work of Justus Adam.

 From May until October 2013 I was temporarily a Research Assistant at Oracle Labs, on the Alphabet Soup project.